SKnoedler/Portfolio/README.md

 - [Random Forest](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Jupyter%20Notebooks/Random%20Forest.ipynb): Train a random forest with 50 trees test the resulting classifier using test dat. _TECH: Python (scikit-learn, Numpy, Pandas, Matplotlib)_

 #### Analysis and Visualization
 -	[Analysis of Airbnb data](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/AirBnB%20Analysis.pdf): School project paper that describes the analysis of an Airbnb dataset of over 41,000 tuples and 95 attributes.
-In this paper, I am applying the concept of Cross-industry standard process for data mining (CRISP-DM) when analyzing the dataset.. _TECH: Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_
+In this paper, I am applying the concept of Cross-industry standard process for data mining (CRISP-DM) when analyzing the dataset.. <br/> _Python (Numpy, Pandas, Matplotlib, SKlearn), Excel 365, Tableau_

 -	[Analysis of School data](https://htmlpreview.github.io/?https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Analysis%20and%20Visualization%20using%20R%20(0).html): Analyze and visualize data of 5 different school which have implemented the same math course this semester, with 35 lessons. _TECH: R(dplyr, ggplot2, tidyr, ggubr, reshape2)_